Souffian El Karouani: Utrecht

 On 26 April 2023, El Karouani signed a three-year contract with Utrecht, set to commence from the 2023–24 season.

+Al-Qadsiah

+On 4 June 2026, Saudi Pro League club Al-Qadsiah signed El Karouani on a contract running until the summer of 2029.

+Loan to Benfica

+On 1 September 2026, Al-Qadsiah loaned El Karouani to Primeira Liga club Benfica ahead of the rest of the 2026–27 season which also includes a buy option.

 International career

 Born in the Netherlands, El Karouani is Moroccan by descent.
 He debuted with the Morocco national team in a 3–0 2022 FIFA World Cup qualification win over Guinea-Bissau on 9 October 2021.